Introduction: 3D Printable Airsoft Gun

 You will need just about a whole reel of ABS plastic (820grams).
 Haven't tried PLA, it is significantly weaker, but you can try if you want!

 Most of the 46 parts will fit within the print volume of a desktop printer (120mm cubed), but there are a few larger parts that will need to be printed on a larger printer with 200mm width/depth and 200mm height.
 This is inconvenient I know, my next gun will be designed fully for a 120mm cubed print volume.
-You could split them and glue them back together with solvent, but be careful about printing too large on an open bed, you may get warping.
+You could split them and fuse them back together with solvent, but be careful about printing too large on an open bed, you may get warping.

 The parts are all designed to be printed in a certain orientation for minimal support material, strength in direction of the forces, and also to prevent layers grabbing between parts, i.e. layers are perpendicular for fast moving parts.